sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 To further clean up the dataset, the following steps were performed:
 1. Similar brands are renamed to their original spelling
-2. 1 duplicate row was removed (216 products in the final DataFrame)
+2. 1 duplicate row was dropped (216 products in the final DataFrame)
 3. Index was reset and the columns were reordered
 4. DataFrame was set in snake_case format (to make the df easier to work with and maintain)